TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 Syfy Video Face Off: Return of the Champions Face Off: Return of the Champions

-Theyre baaaack.
+They're baaaack.
 And the bar is getting raised.
 Face Off Returns January 13 at 9/8c.

 Face Off Season 8 Tease Face Off Season 8 Tease